Stop paying your jQuery tax

 agree, that is faster, and just as short

-Rich_Jones_Gun_Io about 12 years ago
+Rich_Jones_Gun_Io almost 13 years ago

 Rich_Jones_Gun_Io